 Just like filter pedals, you will get the most out of a synth pedal when it’s placed early in your signal chain.
 This is to ensure that the rawest amount of signal is being fed into the pedal’s input, giving it the best chance to process that signal for ultimately the best and most genuine tone it can achieve.

-Setting it up early in the signal chain will also mean that the tracking of the effect will be better.
-"Tracking" is a term used to denote how well a pedal identifies a signal and how quickly it can affect it.
+'Tracking' is a term used to denote how well a pedal identifies a signal and how quickly it imparts with its effect.
 If a pedal tracks well, that means that it will pick up notes and idiosyncrasies with great detail, with little to no audible latency.
 Something that tracks badly will have noticeable latency, making it difficult to use successfully.
-That’s why placing it as early as possible in your pedal chain will give you the best results!
+Placing your synth pedal in the signal chain as early as possible ensures the best possible tracking.

 Want To Learn More?